jamessimone/apex-rollup/README.md

 - `Should Abort Run` - if done at the `Org_Defaults` level, completely shuts down all rollup operations in the org.
 Otherwise, can be used on an individual rollup basis to turn on/off.
 - `Should Run As Batchable` - if enabled, is the preferred method for running rollup operations.
 You can only set this or `Should Run As Queueable` to true at once.
 - `Should Run As Queueable` - by default, rollup operations run as Queueables until the aforementioned `5000` record limit unless `Should Run As Batchable` is set to true
+- `Should Run As Sync Operation` - forces the rollup to be performed synchronously.
+Useful if you have validations on the parent object's rollup field that need to all be handled at once.
 - `Trigger Or Invocable Name` - If you are using custom Apex, a schedulable, or rolling up by way of the Invocable action and can't use the `Rollup` lookup field.
 Use the pattern `trigger_fieldOnCalcItem_to_rollupFieldOnTarget_rollup` - for example: 'trigger_opportunity_stagename_to_account_name_rollup' (use lowercase on the field names).
 If there is a matching Rollup Limit record, those rules will be used.
 The first part of the string comes from how a rollup has been invoked - either by `trigger`, `invocable`, or `schedule`.
 A scheduled flow still uses `invocable`!

 ### Flow / Process Builder Invocable